How important is using good examples in IELST essays? Well every IELTS essay question ends with the same instruction:

 So, if you finish a body paragraph with an example, make sure you add one more sentence that connects it back to the question.

-👍 How to put good examples in IELTS essays 👍
+Good examples in IELTS essays 👍

 OK, so those were three BAD ways to add examples to your body paragraphs.
 But what makes a good example?
 Well, the key to having a good example is simply to think of something in the real world that you have seen or observed that supports your argument.
 It should be something general (so not personal) and it should be something fairly obvious (we are writing an IELTS essay, not a university dissertation!)

-It can help to imagine that you are fighting with a friend who disagree with your position.
+It can help to imagine that you are fighting with a friend who disagrees with your position.
 What example would you give to support your beliefs?
 What factual evidence could you give them to persuade them to your viewpoint?
 The answer to those questions should form the basis of your example.

 Then, once you have an idea, all that’s left to do is build it into your paragraph.
 That will mean showing the examiner that you are about to present them with an example.
 This might sound simple, but many students fail at this final hurdle, so here are FIVE great ways to connect your examples to your arguments.